myrazma/2022_Masterthesis_Code/README.md

 Mao, Y., Mathias, L., Hou, R., Almahairi, A., Ma, H., Han, J., Yih, S., & Khabsa, M. (2022).
 Unipelt: A unified framework for parameter-efficient language model tuning.
 Proceedings of the 60th Annual Meeting of the Association for Computational Lin- guistics (Volume 1: Long Papers), 6253–6264. https://aclanthology.org/2022.acl- long.433/

 Reimers, N., & Gurevych, I. (2019).
 Sentence-BERT: Sentence embeddings using siamese bert-networks.
 Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), 3982–3992. https://aclanthology.org/D19-1410/

+Schramowski et al. 2021 - Large Pre-trained Language Models Contain Human-like Biases of What is Right and Wrong to Do: https://arxiv.org/abs/2103.11790